SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/07-optimising-for-parallel-processing.md

 ### A simple GNU Parallel example

-For this example we'll just run on a quick test on the head node.
+For this example we'll just run on a quick test on the login node.
 First we have to load the module for parallel.
-This is only available via the legacy HPC Wales modules which have to be activated by loading the module called "hpcw".

-`module load hpcw parallel`
+`module load parallel`

 > ## Citing Software
 > Each time you run GNU parallel it will remind that you academic tradition requires you to cite the software you used.
 You can stop this message by running `parallel --citation` once and parallel will then remember not to show this message anymore.
 Running this will also show you the Bibtex code for citing parallel in your papers.